salesforce/apollo/fireflies/README.md

 incredibly stable foundation for utilizing the BFT secure overlay that Fireflies provides.

 Members must formally join a context.
-This is a two phase protocol of first contacting a seed (any one will do) and then redirecting to further members of the context to await the next view that includes the joining member.
+This is a two phase protocol of first contacting a seed (any one will do) and then following the redirection to further members of the context to await the next view that includes the joining member.
 To formally join a context (cluster) of nodes, the joining member needs to know the complete membership of the context.
+This membership can be quite large.
+Thus, the membership of the view is discovered, rather than returned from the Join prototocol.
-The memship of the view is discovered using the information supplied to the joining member in the Gateway of the join response from the redirect member for the joining view (the seeding member of the view supplied by the first phase of the Join protocol).
+The information supplied to the joining member in the Gateway of the join response from the redirect member for the joining view (the seeding member of the view supplied by the first phase of the Join protocol).
 The Gateway of this join contains a hash of the  _crown_  of the view (see view identity below) as well as a tight Bloom Filter that defines the membership set.
 This scheme is based off the most excellent paper [HEX-BLOOM: An Efficient Method for Authenticity and Integrity Verification in Privacy-preserving Computing](https://eprint.iacr.org/2021/773.pdf).

-This Join protocol is scalable and reuses the underlying Fireflies state reconcilliation to fill out the remaining membership.
+This Join protocol is scalable and reuses the underlying Fireflies state reconcilliation to fill out the remaining membership using gossip across the membership.
 After the Join protocol succeeds, the member gossips with peers in the same view and participates in view changes.
 A member does not vote upon a view or accept Seed or Join requests until the view's membership is fully acquired.

 ### Byzantine Fault Tolerant Join Protocol